-Access to the full curriculum of the school is to be achieved by the careful adaptation of class work by the teacher.
-Through assessing and planning, the teacher will define what the pupil is expected to learn.
-Once the learning objectives are defined, a teacher can seek advice from the school-based Welfare Co-ordinator on strategies which might be used to help the child achieve the learning objectives.
+All pupils will have access to the full curriculum of the school is to be achieved by the careful adaptation of class work by the class teacher.
+Through assessing and planning the teacher will define what the pupil is expected to learn.
+Once the learning objectives are defined, a class teacher can seek advice from the school based welfare co-ordinator on strategies which might be used to help the child achieve the learning objectives.

-All those who teach a pupil with identified SEND will be informed of that child's particular needs by the previous class teacher/Learning Support Assistant and Welfare Coordinator.
-Where there is essential information (e.g. that a child is epileptic) or a pupil requires treatment or management different to that normally given to other pupils, the Welfare Coordinator and the class teacher responsible for that child will ensure that all who are likely to come into contact with the pupil are appropriately informed.
+All those who teach a pupil with Special Educational Needs will be informed of that child's particular needs by the previous class teacher/Learning Support Assistant and Welfare Coordinator.
+Where there is essential information (e.g. that a child is epileptic) or a pupil requires treatment or management different to that normally given to other pupils, the welfare coordinator and the class teacher responsible for that child will ensure that all who are likely to come into contact with the pupil are appropriately informed.

 Termly pupil progress meetings take place, which inform progress of individual pupils.
-Any information regarding children with SEND is passed to the school's Welfare Coordinator.
+Any information regarding children with SEND is passed to the school's welfare coordinator.

-Stages of assessment
+Stages of assessment:

-Monitoring

-Officially there is no Statutory Stage for monitoring under the Code of Practice, but we have kept this so that early identification of special needs may be monitored and addressed.
+Monitoring - officially there is no Statutory Stage for monitoring under the Code of Practice, but we have kept this so that early identification of special needs may be monitored and addressed.
 The class teacher will:

-- Identify that a pupil may have special educational needs (but may not diagnose). - Consult the Welfare Coordinator, and in turn may meet with the pupil/parents/carers.
-After a period of time monitoring progress parents/carers will be regularly updated during parent: teacher consultations and more often, if necessary. - Collect relevant information about the pupil. - Ensure an adapted curriculum. - Monitor and reviews the progress of the child.

-• Recommend either continuation, removal from monitoring stage, or move to Individual Educational Plan (IEP).
+- Identify that a pupil may have special educational needs. - Consult with the welfare coordinator and in turn may meet with the pupil/parents, after a period of time monitoring progress - parents will be regularly updated during parent/teacher consultations and more often, if necessary. - Collect relevant information about the pupil. - Ensures there is an adapted curriculum. - Monitors and reviews the progress of the child. - Recommends either continuation, removal from monitoring stage or upgrade to Individual Educational Plan (IEP)

-SEND register- IEP

-The class teacher (supported by the Welfare Coordinator, if necessary) will:
+SEND register- IEP- The class teacher (supported by the welfare coordinator, if necessary) will: